Islamic Art (700-2000)

-In striving to provide a synoptic vision of the arts of the entire Islamic world, Professor Khalili has revived the heroic age of collecting.
+In striving to provide a synoptic vision of the arts of the entire Islamic world, Sir David has revived the heroic age of collecting.
 Since the 1970s he has assembled his collection of Islamic art under the auspices of The Khalili Family Trust.
 With holdings of more than 28,000 objects documenting the range of artistic production of the Islamic lands over a period of some 1,400 years, the Collection now ranks among the best in the world and represents a new generation of Islamic art collections.

 The Collection includes an outstanding array of manuscripts of the Holy Qur’an and of illustrated manuscripts, and the coverage of the decorative arts – ceramics, textiles, glass, metalwork, as well as seals and coins – is comprehensive.
 A central place has been given to the art of calligraphy, which plays an essential role in the art of the Islamic world.

 The holdings of manuscripts and folios of the Holy Qur’an are the first to have been assembled systematically in order to illustrate the whole history of Qur’an production, both in terms of time span and geographical range – from the 8th to the 20th centuries, and from Morocco to China.
 The result is a fascinating and diverse body of material, and one that is united by the honour paid by patrons, scribes and craftsmen to the Word of God as revealed to the Prophet Muhammad.